iamkoby/muesli/README.md

 muesli
 ======

-Customized CMS with beautiful and easy Admin Panel.
+Customized CMS with a beautiful and easy Admin Panel.